Select Page

 2. Life Under the Wall

-Living conditions were vastly different on each side of the wall.
-West Berlin was a thriving capitalist city with access to democracy, Western culture, and economic prosperity.
-In contrast, East Berlin struggled with economic stagnation, limited freedoms, and surveillance by the Stasi, the East German secret police.
+Sanitary conditions on both sides of the wall were very different.
+West Berlin was a crowded, prosperous capitalist city with freedom of access to democracy, Western values, and economic success.
+On the other hand East Berlin witnessed economic viscidity, limited civil liberties, the citizens’ live was being spied on by the Stasi, which is the East Germany’s secret service.

 2.1 The Fall of the Berlin Wall